karmaniverous/stan-cli/.stan/system/stan.todo.md

     - Exactly one header-only flush is rendered at the restart boundary, avoiding redundant header-only frames.
   - The test uses a log-update mock to capture update/done/clear calls and verifies frame contents (header/rows/hint).
   - This provides coverage for the restart UX and guards against regressions while we iterate on renderer reuse.

 - Live restart visual polish
   - On restart, the live table now rolls back to the header row (not a blank screen) before the next session begins, avoiding the transient “everything disappeared” flash that can look like a failure.
 The header is rendered and persisted; the next run immediately reuses the same UI area and fills rows in-place.

-- Live restart visual polish
-  - On restart, the live table now rolls back to the header row (not a blank screen) before the next session begins, avoiding the transient “everything disappeared” flash that can look like a failure.
-The header is rendered and persisted; the next run immediately reuses the same UI area and fills rows in-place.